Activation Steering with a Feedback Controller: Controlling the Steering Effect

 \subsection{Toxicity Mitigation}

 We evaluate the effectiveness of PID Steering for toxic language mitigation in comparison to sequential steering methods, specifically Linear-AcT and Mean-AcT~\citep{rodriguez2025controlling}, by closely following their experimental setup.
 We apply PID-Steering into Mean-AcT and call it PID-AcT.
+Results from other baselines, namely ActADD~\citep{turner2023actadd}, CAA~\citep{rimsky-etal-2024-steering}, AURA~\citep{suau2024whispering}, ITI-C~\citep{li2024ITI}, are also reported.